Hydroxyquinol 1,2-dioxygenase

-Thus, the two substrates of this enzyme are benzene-1,2,4-triol (hydroxyquinol) and O_{2}, whereas its product is 3-hydroxy-cis,cis-muconate.
+The two substrates of this enzyme are hydroxyquinol and oxygen.
+Its product is 3-hydroxy-cis,cis-muconic acid.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on single donors with O_{2} as oxidant and incorporation of two atoms of oxygen into the substrate (oxygenases).
 The oxygen incorporated need not be derived from O_{2}.
 The systematic name of this enzyme class is benzene-1,2,4-triol:oxygen 1,2-oxidoreductase (decyclizing).
 This enzyme is also called hydroxyquinol dioxygenase.
 This enzyme participates in benzoate degradation via hydroxylation and 1,4-dichlorobenzene degradation.
 It employs one cofactor, iron.